ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 Contracts have the ability to send "messages" to other contracts.
-Messages are virtual objects that are never serialized and exist only in the Ethereum execution environment.
+Messages are virtual objects that are never serialized and exist only in the Cloiinkcoin execution environment.
 A message contains:

 - The sender of the message (implicit)
 - The recipient of the message
-- The amount of ether to transfer alongside the message
+- The amount of Cloiink to transfer alongside the message
 - An optional data field
 - A `STARTGAS` value